 Lamar R. Plunkett, CLA 1931, past chair, University System of Georgia Board of Regents; past chair, Mercer Board of Trustees; former Georgia state senator; namesake of the Lamar R. Plunkett Lecture Series at the University of West Georgia; namesake of the Lamar R. Plunkett Award presented by the Southern Regional Education Board

 Dr. Ed Roberts, MED M.D.
 1986, according to the New York Times, made an early and enduring contribution to modern computing.
-He created the MITS Alstair, the first inexpensive general purpose microcomputer.
+He created the MITS Altair 8800, the world's first commerically successful, mass-produced personal computer.
 Some historians say Dr. Roberts deserves to be recognized as the inventor of the personal computer.
 Dr. Roberts left the computer business and was a member of the first graduating class of the Mercer School of Medicine and practiced rural medicine in Cochran, Ga.

 Steadman Vincent Sanford, AB 1890, HM (LLD) 1932, former chancellor, University System of Georgia; namesake of Sanford Stadium at the University of Georgia